 Article 42 to develop a methodology based on economic efficiency analysis.

-This document gives background information and rationale for the All TSOs’ proposal for a harmonised methodology for the allocation process of CZC (harmonised methodology) for the exchange of balancing capacity or sharing of reserves as required by EB Regulation Article 38(3).
+This document gives background information and rationale for the Methodology for a harmonised allocation process of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves per timeframe (Harmonised Methodology - HCZCAM) for the exchange of balancing capacity or sharing of reserves as required by EB Regulation Article 38(3).

-The harmonised methodology shall include three timeframes which all focus on day-ahead procurement according to the Clean Energy Package, consequently excluding the timeframe of economic efficiency analysis.
+The HCZCAM shall include three timeframes which all focus on day-ahead procurement according to the Clean Energy Package, consequently excluding the timeframe of economic efficiency analysis.

-The co-optimised allocation process is mandatory as part of the harmonised methodology.
+The co-optimised allocation process is mandatory as part of the HCZCAM.

 The market-based allocation is the timeframe that finds the most interest for application across Europe by interested future application TSOs.